Why Orlando Should Be Your Next Winter Destination

 Enter Orlando Sanford International Airport.
 While it still has all the necessary perks — shuttles, rental cars, duty-free shopping and eateries — it's far easier and faster to navigate.
 Only a handful of airlines utilize this oasis of aviation for very specific routes, so the foot traffic will be noticeably less and lines will be shorter.
 You'll be able to spend more time exploring Orlando, especially with the airport's Attraction Express shuttle — an affordable and easy way to get to the parks.

-Even better, Canada’s ultra-low-cost airline Swoop calls this airport home and operates affordable nonstop flights to Orlando from Toronto (one-way fares from $110†), Hamilton (one-way fares from $100†), Winnipeg (one-way fares from $190†) and Edmonton (one-way fares from $190†).
+Even better, Canada’s ultra-low-cost airline Swoop calls this airport home and operates affordable nonstop flights to Orlando from Toronto, Hamilton, Winnipeg and Edmonton.
 You can also pair your flight to Orlando with a hotel through Swoop Getaways, where you can unlock exclusive discounts on hotels, resorts and even vacation rental properties.

 Safety as a Priority